 What is Cardiovascular Disease?

 Cardiovascular disease, also called heart disease or CVD, involves disease of the heart and blood vessels, including high blood pressure, coronary heart disease, heart failure, stroke, and congenital cardiovascular defects.
 CVD is a very common disease.
 Cardiovascular disease can include many different infections and diseases, most of which deal with blockages in the heart or abnormal heartbeats.
-The term is most often used in place of atherosderosis, which is damage caused to the blood vessels that carry oxygen all through the body by a fatty plaque buildup in the arteries.
-Atherosderosis is a thickening or hardening of arteries that sometimes simply occurs because of age.
+The term is most often used in place of atherosclerosis, which is damage caused to the blood vessels that carry oxygen all through the body by a fatty plaque buildup in the arteries.
+Atherosclerosis is a thickening or hardening of arteries that sometimes simply occurs because of age.
 Normal, healthy arteries are flexible, but maintain a lot of pressure through the years that can cause wear and tear.
-An unhealthy diet, being overweight, not exercising and smoking are all ways that this most common cardiovascular disease can occur.
+An unhealthy diet, being overweight, not exercising and smoking are all factors that can cause this common cardiovascular disease to occur.

 According to a representative of the American Heart Association in testimony before the Social Security Administration in 2010, CVD affects an estimated 81 million American adults.
 That means more than one in three individuals have one or more types of cardiovascular disease.
 However, CVD can vary in type and severity.
 CVD can also vary in its impact on the patient.
 For some patients with severe forms of CVD, cardiovascular disease can make it difficult, if not impossible, to lead a normal life.
 CVD is also an equal opportunity disease since it is also the number one cause of death in women.